 - To switch to a different plan, just enroll in a new PDP or MAPD during a valid enrollment period.
 You do not need to take any other action to end your prior plan. - Caution: If you have employer or union coverage, call your benefits administrator before you make any changes, or before you sign up for any other coverage.
 If you drop employer or union coverage, you may not be able to get it back.
 You also may not be able to drop employer or union drug coverage without also dropping the employer or union health coverage. - Caution: If you belong to a Medicare Advantage without Prescription Drug coverage, enrolling in a stand alone PDP will cause you to be dropped from your MA plan. - If you wish to completely drop your participation in Part D, you must submit a signed statement to your plan.
-Please speak with a SHIBA counselor to make sure you understand the consequences of this move. - If you move away from your plan's service area, you must enroll in a new plan in your new state within 63 days, even if you are enrolled in a national plan. - If a 5-Star plan is available to you, you may switch to a plan with a 5-Star Plan Rating.
-Outside the annual enrollment period.
-Plan ratings can be found at www.medicare.gov using the Plan Finder.
+Please speak with a SHIBA counselor to make sure you understand the consequences of this move. - If you move away from your plan's service area, you must enroll in a plan for your new county or state within 63 days. - If a 5-Star plan is available to you, you may switch to that plan outside the annual enrollment period.
+Plan ratings can be found using the Plan Finder tool on Medicare.gov

-For help finding the best Part D plan for you: Call SHIBA at 1-800-247-4422
+For help finding the best Part D plan for you: Call SHIBA at 800-247-4422